-It takes time to understand the range and nuances of marketing functions.
-A lot of Business owners and managers, simply can't invest the time needed to determine what they’d benefit from most, never mind how best to measure performance, attract the right people or the expected salaries associated.
+It takes time to understand the range and nuances of marketing functions. business owners would need (an annually repeated) course to figure out what skills are best to hire for, never mind how to measure performance, attract the right people or the expected salaries associated.

 The well known Marketers pie chart of “70% explaining what i'm going to do versus 30% actually doing it” isn’t just a funny meme in the profession.

 In 2020 I completed a survey of local marketing professionals alongside Dr Andrea Reid from the University of Ulster Business School.
 The survey was vast and really insightful in gauging the demand from the marketing talent pool locally.
 The most interesting finding was that 100% of the talent pool surveyed wanted to progress with their professional development and become more qualified.